 1. Amash Said President Trump Was ‘Attempting to Circumvent Our Constitutional System’

-After President Trump declared a national emergency on Friday morning, Amash took to Twitter to give his opinion.
+After President Trump declared a national emergency in February, Amash took to Twitter to give his opinion.
 The Michigan Congressman wrote, “A national emergency declaration for a non-emergency is void.
 A prerequisite for declaring an emergency is that the situation requires immediate action and Congress does not have an opportunity to act. @POTUS @realDonaldTrump is attempting to circumvent our constitutional system.”

 Amash later tweeted out a thread laying out his case that the president had acted incorrectly.
 Amash argued that, while the president of the United States does have the right to declare a national emergency, he may only do so in cases where Congress has had no opportunity to act.
 Amash stressed that declaring a state of emergency should be for extreme cases, like attacks on the nation.
 He wrote: